halesyy/solving-asd-coin/attempts/ThoughtProcess1.md

 For 75 years the Australian Signals Directorate has brought together people with the skills, adaptability and imagination to operate in the slim area between the difficult and the impossible.

 See `prob_4_xor_hex.py` for how it was calculated.

+--

+Bonus level...

+I believe it has something to do with the differing encodings (bold, semi-shading, normal) with some of the text.

+## To recap, the outer ring raw text is:
+.DVZIVZFWZXRLFHRMXLMXVKGZMWNVGRXFOLFHRMVCVXFGRLM.URMWXOZIRGBRM7DRWGSC5WVKGS

+## Broken down into:
+DRFHRMVKGNVRXFFHRVXGR.URWOIRDWCWG = 33 length. (bold)
+VZIVFWZXXMXWLCFMZGM7G5KS = 24 length. (normal)
+.ZLLZMGOMVLMXRBRSV = 18 length. (shaded)

+## With the inner ring being:
+BGOAMVOEIATSIRLNGTTNEOGRERGXNTEAIFCECAIEOALEKFNR5LWEFCHDEEAEEE7NMDRXX5

+## Broken down into:
+BOEAIRLTOGXNTFECAOEKRWEEAEMDX = 29 length.
+GOAMVITSNGTNEGREREAICIEALFN5LFCHDEEE7NRX5 = 41 length.